tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

 )
 ```

 Since we want to output a plot, we use `plotOutput`.
-There are different types of outputs avaiable for R Shiny.
+There are different types of outputs available for R Shiny.
 For example, you can print a table with `tableOutput` or a html file with `htmlOutput`.
 The string 'plot1' is the name for this output that we will refer to later.

 In order to generate the output, let's switch to server.R.